 Figure 1.
 An ideal cfDNA fragment analyzer assay graph of glioma sample #1 cfDNA.
 A major peak was observed at 166 bp and a smaller peak was observed at 332 bp.
 There was no genomic contamination seen in this sample, which occurs close to the 10,380 bp upper marker.

 Figure 2.
 An ideal cfDNA fragment analyzer assay graph of glioma sample #1 cfDNA library.
-After ligating 125 bp next generation sequencing library adapters, 166 bp and 332 bp cfDNA fragments showed major peak at 291 bp and a smaller peak at 457 bp respectively.
+After ligating 125 bp next-generation sequencing library adapters, 166 bp, and 332 bp cfDNA fragments showed a major peak at 291 bp and a smaller peak at 457 bp respectively.

 Figure 3. cfDNA fragment analyzer assay graph of glioma sample #2 cfDNA, showing a very small peak at 166 bp.
 Due to the low concentration of cfDNA, peak at 166 bp was barely visible.

 Figure 4. cfDNA fragment analyzer assay graph of cfDNA library of glioma sample #2.
-After ligating 125 bp next generation sequencing library adapters and performing PCR cycles during library preparation, the barely visible cfDNA peak at 166 bp or completely invisible peaks at 332 bp and 498 bp, were clearly visible.
-A major peak was present close to 291 bp and smaller peak at 457 bp, 623 bp, 789 bp and near 2,500 bp were observed.
+After ligating 125 bp next-generation sequencing library adapters and performing PCR cycles during library preparation, the barely visible cfDNA peak at 166 bp or completely invisible peaks at 332 bp and 498 bp, were clearly visible.
+A major peak was present close to 291 bp and a smaller peak at 457 bp, 623 bp, 789 bp and near 2,500 bp were observed.

-Figure 5. cfDNA fragment analyzer assay showing genomic DNA contamination in gloma sample #3 cfDNA.
-Small peak at 166 bp indicated the presence of cfDNA and enrichment near upper marker (10,380 bp) was genomic DNA contamination.
+Figure 5. cfDNA fragment analyzer assay showing genomic DNA contamination in glioma sample #3 cfDNA.
+A small peak at 166 bp indicated the presence of cfDNA and enrichment near upper marker (10,380 bp) was genomic DNA contamination.

 Table S1.
 Volumes of the lysis buffer and carrier RNA (dissolved in Buffer AVE) required for processing 1 mL of plasma samples.